 Elementary classrooms are literally teeming with bacteria and viruses.
-Pathogens treat children like school buses, shuttling back and forth between school and home, polluting both and often disrupting family life with infections.
-Parents often treat this as inevitable or simply symptomatic of successful reproduction, but germs can be stopped.
+Pathogens treat children like little school buses just waiting to shuttle them back and forth between school and home, polluting both spaces and spreading infection.
+Parents often treat this as inevitable, but germs can be stopped.
 Maybe not completely.
 Maybe not forever.
 But germs can be, with a bit of strategy and some good habits, kept at arm’s length–or, ideally, slightly farther than that.
-They key is to embrace both personal and household inoculation.
+The key is embracing both personal and household inoculation.

 Dr. Brent Laartz, infectious disease expert and author of Protect Yourself: From Ebola to Zika, is a big fan of the flu shot.
 He thinks kids should get it and not only because it can mitigate the chance of complications.
 He thinks they should get it to protect their family members.

 “A lot of times kids will come home with a subclinical illness with influenza,” Laartz says.
 “They may not have much of a symptom at all, but they can bring it home to the family.”
 This is particularly dangerous not because it means kids are at risk—they are to a degree, but the flu doesn’t generally kill children—but it because elderly and infant family members could be exposed.

 Unfortunately, there’s a timing problem in getting a flu vaccination.
 The pre-school physicals, where most vaccinations happen, generally occur well before flu vaccines for the season are available.
 That means parents are required to make a special trip.
 But luckily, he points out, the flu vaccine is increasingly being administered at pharmacies or even big box stores within minutes of most neighborhoods, and often at a more affordable price.
 The back-to-school shot is good, but he recommends embracing distributed inoculation.